Richard Carlile: The Devil's Chaplain

 He joined up with the radical and sceptical clergyman Robert Taylor and set out on an "infidel home missionary tour" which reached Cambridge on Thursday 21 May 1829 and caused a considerable upset to the University of Cambridge where a young Charles Darwin was a second-year student.

 At their meeting in Bolton, Lancashire, Carlile met Eliza Sharples, who was to become his long term mistress.
+With her, he had two further children.

 Carlile then opened a ramshackle building on the south bank of the River Thames, the Blackfriars Rotunda, and in widespread public unrest in July 1830 this became a gathering place for republicans and atheists.
 Taylor staged infidel melodramas, preaching outrageous sermons which got him dubbed "The Devil's Chaplain".
 Thousands of copies of these sermons were circulated in a seditious publication, The Devil's Pulpit.

 Jailed again

-In 1831 he was jailed, under the charge of seditious libel, given two and a half years for writing an article in support of agricultural labourers campaigning against wage cuts and advising the strikers to regard themselves as being at war with the government.
+In 1831, he was jailed, under the charge of seditious libel, given two and a half years for writing an article in support of agricultural labourers campaigning against wage cuts and advising the strikers to regard themselves as being at war with the government.

 He left prison deeply in debt, and government fines had taken from him the finances needed to publish newspapers.

 His political and social opinions never altered, but his philosophy underwent a change in the 1830s.
 In 1837 H. Robinson published the results of his later thinking in the book Extraordinary Conversion and Public Declaration of Richard Carlile of London to Christianity.

 In 1834, he was tried for creating a public nuisance, when he displayed two effigies in the windows of his shop at 62 Fleet Street, one in blue representing a broker titled "Temporal broker" and another dressed as a bishop titled "Spiritual broker".
 A large group of people were often gathered there, impeding traffic and causing quarrels.
 He was found guilty, but judgment was respited.

 After living for some years in extreme poverty in Enfield, Carlile returned to Fleet Street in 1842, dying there the following year.
 He donated his body for medical research.
-Large numbers of people attended his funeral in Kensal Green Cemetery on Sunday 26 February 1843, where his sons protested at the Christian burial rite being administered in the common grave he was being buried in – citing that he "passed his life in opposition to all priestcraft."
+Large numbers of people attended his funeral in Kensal Green Cemetery on Sunday 26 February 1843, where his sons protested at the Christian burial rite being administered in the common grave he was being buried in – citing that their father had "passed his life in opposition to all priestcraft".